weijuey/tp/docs/UserGuide.md

----
+-d--
 layout: page title: User Guide
 ---

 d'Intérieur is a **desktop app for interior designers to manage their contacts and projects efficiently**.
+If you can type fast, d'Intérieur can get your contact management tasks done faster than traditional GUI apps.

 If you utilize other online applications for interior designing and lack a centralized, robust, and efficient customer management tool, this application will be able to meet your needs.
 Designed with modern, tech-savvy interior designers